-The English Language Center offers seven levels of English language instruction: Basic through Level 5 and Graduate Preparation Program.
+The English Language Center offers six levels of English language instruction: Basic through Level 5.
 All new students must take a placement test during the ELC Testing and Orientation.

 Classes are held between 8:00 AM and 5:00 PM Monday-Thursday and between 8:00 AM and 12:00 PM on Friday.